2026 Election Tracker

 D

-For long-range markets, Murray’s 2028 race is the more interesting one — she’ll be 78 by November 2028, and there has been quiet speculation about a potential retirement.
+For long-range markets, Murray's 2028 race is the more interesting one, she'll be 78 by November 2028, and there has been quiet speculation about a potential retirement.
 No public announcement has been made.
+See all of the election odds for senate seats here.

 U.S. Senate election results — Washington